LiskArchive/lisk-legacy-docs/user-guide/monitoring/monitoring.md

 ![Trace list](./assets/trace_list.png)

 Here you can see an overview of an individual transaction which took longer time and is considered as "slow".
-The threshold which defines the "slow" transactions is configured in file `newrelic.js` under `transaction_tracer.explain_threshold`, which is currently 100ms- every request which took more than 100ms will be considered as "slow" and logged as the trace by NewRelic.
+The threshold which defines the "slow" transactions is configured in file `newrelic.js` under `transaction_tracer.explain_threshold`, which is currently 100ms- every request which took more than 100ms will be considered as "slow" and logged as the trace by New Relic.
 Let's debug further and verify what made this request "slow", by clicking on any of the trace links in the list.

 ![Trace summary](./assets/trace_summary.png)